robenkleene/collections/cards/computer-science.md

 - **What is the term for when an item in a sequence can be accessed directly?** Random access
 - **What is the term for when an items in a sequence can only be accessed in order?** Sequential access

+### Bloom Filter

+- **What is a bloom filter?** A data structure designed to quickly tell if an element is either definitely not in a set or maybe in the set
+- **How is a bloom filter implemented?** Use a bit array, to add an element, hash it and set the index of the hash value to `1`.
+- **Why can a bloom filter only tell you if an element is maybe in the set?** Because it doesn't account for hash collisions
+- **Why doesn't a bloom filter allow the removal of elements?** Because hash collisions make it impossible

 ### Arrays

 - **Given an array index `i`, how do you calculate the number of indexes less than `i`?** `i - 1`